niceume/learn_sas/HowToUseGit.md

 ========================================

 ## About
-    1. Tell git to monitor files. (index)
+    1. Tell git to monitor files. (indexed files)
     2. Git monitor the files and detect their changes.
 Those files are staged. (staged files)
         + When files under Git monitoring get some changes, they are put on stage.
     3. Staged files can be committed.